MHD Simulation in Galactic Center Region with Radiative Cooling and Heating

 In Case I, the thermal energy density is kept nearly constant with a very slight increase from the beginning, while the turbulent energy density is growing to the same level as the thermal energy density.
 Although the magnetic energy density is amplified, it is two orders of magnitude smaller than the thermal and turbulent energies, indicating that the magnetic field has a small influence on the global energetics.

 On the other hand, in Case II ({right panel of Figure \ref{fig:tevol_prsgas}}), it is found that the three different components of the energy densities finally settle down to equipartition each other.
 The thermal energy density, of which the initial value is about $4\ord{-11}$ erg cm$^{-3}$, rapidly decreases by an order of magnitude within the initial few Myr.
-This is due to the rapid {drop} in temperature caused by the radiative cooling in the dense Galactic plane region.
-As a result, the gas pressure around the Galactic plane also drops, which causes the disruption of the hydrostatic balance and excites vertical downflows to the Galactic plane.
+This is due to the rapid {drop} in temperature caused by the radiative cooling in the dense {mid-plane} region.
+As a result, the gas pressure around the {mid-plane} also drops, which causes the disruption of the equilibrium configuration and excites vertical downflows to the {mid-plane}.
 Thus, the turbulent (kinetic) energy density is enhanced over the thermal energy density at the early stage temporarily.
-After that, the magnetic energy density is amplified eventually to compensate for the loss of the thermal energy {up to $t\lesssim$ 10 Myr}.
+After that, the magnetic energy density is amplified {to eventually} compensate for the loss of the thermal energy {up to $t\lesssim$ 10 Myr}.
 The amplification of this magnetic field is contributed by gravitational compression as mentioned above. {Winding by differential rotation and MRI also contribute to the amplification of the magnetic fields simultaneously.} The figure shows that when the gradient of the total pressure consisting of the magnetic and thermal pressures can support gravity, the turbulent energy including the accretion flow settles down to be roughly comparable to the thermal and magnetic energies.

 We should note that, although the equipartition among volume-averaged magnetic, thermal, and turbulent energies are satisfied in a global sense, this is not true in a local sense.
-Depending on the height from the Galactic plane, regions dominated by gas pressure or magnetic pressure are formed, which will be explained later in Section \ref{sec:multi-layer structure}.
+Depending on the height from the {mid-plane}, regions dominated by gas pressure or magnetic pressure are formed, which will be explained later in Section \ref{sec:multi-layer structure}.